-- a) for the purposes of an approach ban (2.4.1.2), a minima below the heliport or landing location operating minima; - b) reducing or satisfying the visibility requirements; or - c) requiring fewer ground facilities as compensated for by airborne capabilities. - Note 2.- Guidance on operational credit for aircraft equipped with automatic landing systems, a HUD or equivalent displays, EVS, SVS and CVS is contained in Attachment I and in the Manual of All-Weather Operations (Doc 9365). - Note 3.- Information regarding a HUD or equivalent displays, including references to RTCA and EUROCAE documents, is contained in the Manual of All-Weather Operations (Doc 9365). - Note 4.- Automatic landing system helicopter is an automatic approach using airborne systems which provide automatic control of the flight path, to a point aligned with the landing surface, from which the pilot can transition to a safe landing by means of natural vision without the use of automatic control. - 2.2.8.2 The State of the Operator shall require that in establishing the heliport operating minima for each heliport or landing location which will apply to any particular operation, full account shall be taken of:

-e) the equipment available on the helicopter for the purpose of navigation, acquisition of visual references and/or control of the flight path during the approach-to, landing and the missed approach;

-2.2.8.4 Recommendation.- For instrument approach and landing operations, heliport or landing location operating minima below 800 m visibility should not be authorized unless RVR information or an accurate measurement or observation of visibility is provided.
+a) for the purposes of an approach ban (2.2.4.1.2), a minima below the aerodrome operating minima;

+b) reducing or satisfying the visibility requirements; or

+c) requiring fewer ground facilities as compensated for by airborne capabilities.

+Note 2.- Guidance on operational credit for aircraft equipped with a HUD or equivalent displays, EVS, SVS and CVS is contained in Attachment 2.B and in the Manual of All-Weather Operations (Doc 9365).

+Note 3.- Information regarding a HUD or equivalent displays, including references to RTCA and EUROCAE documents, is contained in the Manual of All-Weather Operations (Doc 9365).

+2.2.2.3 Passengers

+2.2.2.3.1 The pilot-in-command shall ensure that passengers are made familiar with the location and use of:

+d) oxygen dispensing equipment if the use of oxygen is anticipated; and

-2.3 Flight preparation
+2.2.3 Flight preparation